linguist89/Scrapalyze/README.md

 The tags_elements parameter determines whether or not only elements or tags will be displayed.
 Set this parameter to 0 for tags (default is 1 for elements).
 Here is an example:

 article.filter_embedded_layers(layer=3, tags_elements=0) # Return all the tags in layer 3

+# Analyze class object

+Analyze objects will allow you to format that text that you have scraped.
+You can create vocabulary lists, tokeniz sentences, remove punctuation and remove stopwords.
+You also have the option of adding your own custom stopword lists or using the default list which comes to from the NLTK package.
+Following are a few examples to show how to use the Analyze methods.

+### print_all method
+This method simply displays the contents in a readable manner.
+It has several parameters that can be adjusted to change the content output.
+Here are some examples:

+#Assign extracted contents to a variable
+article_contents = article.filter_embedded_layers(layer=3, tags_elements=1)

+#Print the contents without punctuation
+article_contents.print_all(remove_punctuation=True)

+#Print the contents without punctuation, but with the characters all lowercased.
+article_contents.print_all(remove_punctuation=True,
+                           make_lowercase=True)

+#Print the contents without any stopwords.
+article_contents.print_all(remove_stopwords=True)

+#Make additions to the currently available stopword list.
+edit_list = ['Python']
+article_contents.print_all(remove_stopwords=True,
+                           sw='edit',
+                           custom_stopwords=edit_list)

+#Add your own custom stopword list which replaces the current stopword list.
+new_list = ['a','the','I']
+article_contents.print_all(remove_stopwords=True,
+                           sw='new',
+                           custom_stopwords=new_list)